B-P-O/CarDate/README.md

 # CarDate
-Mobile app built with React Native, for sales or Rentage of vehicle(Gasoline and ELectric)
+A Mobile app(IOS & ANDRIOD) built with React Native, for sales or Rentage of vehicle(Gasoline and ELectric)